 The house-hunting process starts before any negotiations have taken place or paperwork has been filled in.
 At this stage, it’s important to work out what you can afford, how much deposit you have and the amount you can borrow if you’re taking out a mortgage.
 The costs of buying a house can quickly mount up!

-The minimum deposit for a mortgage is usually 5%.
-However, a deposit of 15% will make the process of borrowing funds much easier.
-There are also help to buy ISAs for first-time homebuyers, as well as some 0% deposit offers – though the latter is rare.
+The minimum deposit for a mortgage is usually 5% of the property purchase price.
+However, a deposit of 15% or even 20% will make the process of borrowing funds much easier when you come to apply for a mortgage.

 It is best to arrange a mortgage as soon as possible and get a DIP (decision in principle), which tells you how much money a lender is likely to offer.
 This will give you a clearer idea of what you can afford and the type of property you can buy.